jevi061/ops/README.md

 - local-cmd commands to run on the current local computer
 - upload transfer files or directories to remote computers

-Each task could have its own environments defined under the task section in Opsfile, and task-associated environments will override global environments when conflicts
+Each task could have its own environments defined under the task section in Opsfile, and task-associated environments will override global environments when conflicts.

-#### Pipelines

-Series of tasks to run.

 # Licence